fyiernzy/UM-WIA1002/LabTest/LabTest1/Thursday/README.md

 ### .getDeclaredConstructor()

-The method c.getDeclaredConstructor(int.class).newInstance(i) is a part of Java's Reflection API, which allows you to access and manipulate classes and objects dynamically, at runtime.
+The method `c.getDeclaredConstructor(int.class).newInstance(i)` is a part of Java's Reflection API, which allows you to access and manipulate classes and objects dynamically, at runtime.

-The getDeclaredConstructor(int.class) method returns a Constructor object that represents the constructor of the class c that takes an int parameter.
-The newInstance(i) method creates a new instance of the class c by invoking the constructor with the int value i as the argument.
+The `getDeclaredConstructor(int.class)` method returns a `Constructor` object that represents the constructor of the class `c` that takes an int parameter.
+The `newInstance(i)` method creates a new instance of the class `c` by invoking the constructor with the int value `i` as the argument.

 ### ReflectiveOperationException.java

-The ReflectiveOperationException class is an exception that is thrown when an error occurs during reflection, such as when a method or constructor cannot be found, or when there is a security violation.
+The `ReflectiveOperationException` class is an exception that is thrown when an error occurs during reflection, such as when a method or constructor cannot be found, or when there is a security violation.
 It is a checked exception, which means that it must be caught or declared to be thrown by the calling method.

-It is important to note that Class.newInstance() can only invoke the zero-argument constructor, while Constructor.newInstance() can invoke any constructor, regardless of the number of parameters.
-Additionally, Class.newInstance() throws any exception thrown by the constructor, while Constructor.newInstance() always wraps the thrown exception with an InvocationTargetException.
-Finally, Class.newInstance() requires that the constructor be visible, while Constructor.newInstance() may invoke private constructors under certain circumstances.
+It is important to note that

+- `Class.newInstance()` can only invoke the zero-argument constructor, while `Constructor.newInstance()` can invoke any constructor, regardless of the number of parameters.
+- Additionally, `Class.newInstance()` throws any exception thrown by the constructor, while `Constructor.newInstance()` always wraps the thrown exception with an `InvocationTargetException`.
+- Finally, `Class.newInstance()` requires that the constructor be visible, while `Constructor.newInstance()` may invoke private constructors under certain circumstances.

 ### Conclusion

-Hence, basically, the code just take the `Class<E>` parameter and invokes the constructor to wrap the `int` value within either CPUInt or GPUInt for subsequent operations.
+Hence, basically, the code just take the `Class<E>` parameter and invokes the constructor to wrap the `int` value within either `CPUInt` or `GPUInt` for subsequent operations.

 ## Code Explanation II - Linear Algebra